randallm/dotfiles/README.md

 dotfiles
 ========

 Personal configuration files for my Linux rigs.
+There used to be a lot more in here, but then I found #! and I like its default configs.

 Software Configs Tracked
 ------------------------

-* Openbox + xfce4-panel
+* Openbox
 * ZSH
-* Terminator
 * VIM
 * Sublime Text 2
-* X11 initrc
-* Fontconfig